Relational Foundations For Functorial Data Migration: Categorical Data

 \subsection{Cyclic Signatures}

 If a signature contains a loop, it may or may not denote a category with infinitely many morphisms.
 Hence, some constructions over signatures may not be computable.
 Testing if two paths in a signature are equivalent is known as the {\it word problem} for categories.
 The word problem can be semi-decided using the ``completion without failure'' extension~\cite{Bachmair89completionwithout} of the Knuth-Bendix algorithm.
 This algorithm first attempts to construct a strongly normalizing re-write system based on the path equalities; if it succeeds, it yields a linear time decision procedure for the word problem~\cite{xyz}.
 If a signature denotes a finite category, the Carmody-Walters algorithm~\cite{Carmody1995459} will compute its denotation.
-The algorithm computes {\it left Kan extensions} and can be used for many other purposes in computational category theory~\cite{Fleming02adatabase}.
-In fact, every $\Sigma$ functor arises as a left Kan extension, and vice versa.
+This algorithm computes {\it left Kan extensions} and can be used for many purposes in computational category theory~\cite{Fleming02adatabase}.